Jocadbz/machine-care/README.md

 ### Usage

-Execute ```machinecare``` if you installed the debian package or Just Run the python.
+Execute ```machinecare``` or just run the .py file directly if you want.
 Right now it has only 3 functions:

 - Upgrade the system
 - Remove Unused packages